Steven Hewlett Thatchers LimitedSteven Hewlett and his brothers are the fourth generation of their family to work as master thatchers.

 Member of the National Society of Master Thatchers

-Three Generations of Master Thatchers
+Four Generations of Master Thatchers

 Steven Hewlett and his family are something of a rarity in modern Britain.
-Steven and his brothers represent the third generation of their family to work as master thatchers, carrying on a business that was started by his grandfather back in 1925, at the tender age of 16.
+Steven and his brothers represent the fourth generation of their family to work as master thatchers, carrying on a business that was started by his grandfather back in 1925, at the tender age of 16.

 You can rely on us for: